iknowjason/HELK_Azure/README.md

 # Overview:  HELK_Azure
 Automated Terraform deployment of HELK in Azure using Terraform templates!
+Automates the deployment of the Hunting ELK:  https://github.com/Cyb3rWard0g/HELK

 # Option 1:  HELK Standalone
 This option automatically deploys HELK in Azure VM infrastructure with the Option #4 HELK deployment and hardware.
 For this option, navigate to the Option 1 directory for instructions.